 It requires training absorbing 3 gels per hour.
 So, if you do not know for sure how much you can consume, try for example 2 per hour.
 It is probably too much for most people, and you would much rather be without sugar than have stomach aches and dehydrate.

 Do you want gels, bars or bananas?
 You can consider these questions below in choosing energy products:

 - Accept that you have to do your own experiences and that you maybe don’t hit the right food and fluid composition in your first marathon.

-- Technique here is about the method in taking food and fluid and the time spent on the intake.
+- The technique here is about the method of taking food and fluid and the time spent on the intake.

 - Digestion (the time you spend on digesting products and whether it works for your stomach) Carbohydrate distribution (fruit and sugar are hard for the stomach and 25 grams per hour is max.
 So, make sure you consume and mix carbohydrates.
 You could try dried fruits

 - Keep your food and fluid plan simple